 A lost tooth can be a subject of great anxiety or “no big deal” if you grew up in a household where both your parents wore complete dentures by the age of thirty.
-Teeth can be lost as a result of trauma, periodontal disease, failed root canals, cracked teeth, and Diem even non restorability due to extensive decay.
-Regardless, loosing a tooth can create not only esthetic issues – especially if it’s a front tooth – but create long term problems to adjacent tooth structures.
+People can lose teeth due to trauma, periodontal disease, failed root canals, cracked teeth, and extensive decay.
+Regardless, losing a tooth can create esthetic issues – especially if it’s a front tooth – but create long-term problems to adjacent tooth structures.